Neil Littell, Ph.D., PMP

-Dr. Littell is an accomplished business manager with more than 15 years of experience providing results-oriented leadership.
-His previous positions include the PLM Coordinator at the Center for Advanced Vehicular Systems at Mississippi State University from 2004-2008.
-He was Director at Large for Dassault Systemès Community of Experts, COE, the World’s largest users group of Dassault PLM products from 2008 to 2012.
+Dr. Littell is passionate about sharing his experiences with students and companies about being an effective project and program manager.
+His research interests are helping companies design, develop, and deploy digital transformation projects and assisting them in defining their digital engineering strategy.
 Dr. Littell is passionate about helping companies implement digital engineering solutions to enable them to develop products faster, with fewer resources, and with higher quality.
-He frequently works as a consultant on engineering data management projects for many companies, including some Fortune 100 companies.
+He frequently works as a consultant on engineering data management and digital transformation projects for many companies, including some Fortune 100 companies.

-Digital Engineering, Product Lifecycle Management, Process Analysis and Improvement, Model-Based Definition, Strategic Project and Program Management
+Strategic Project and Program Management, Digital Transformation, Digital Engineering, Product Lifecycle Management, Process Analysis and Improvement

 All Degrees Earned: